EdenWise/hjcrc/HJCSIC.md

 They kept this knowledge largely silent... even from the narcissistic men.
 The narcissists became spoiled and immobile in their thinking.
 They created dominions.
-The narcissist's selfishness spread to many people.
+Their selfishness infected many people.
-They got good profit from it.
+The people got good profit from it.
 Some people intuited the underwriting.
 They began to underwrite too, pandering for inclusion.
 Inclusion became more necessary as a means to survive.
-*This started the political left.*
+This started the *political left*.
 The underwriting created numerous people who were less fortunate.
 The disadvantage accumulated and they struggled for their lives.
 The discrepancy built to one particular person becoming so disadvantaged a female was forced to react.